JKAnderson/Nuxe/README.md

 # Nuxe

 A gamedata unpacker and loose-loading patcher for FromSoftware games; the spiritual successor to [UXM](https://github.com/JKAnderson/UXM).
-Please refer to the [Readme](./dist/Readme.txt) included with each release for full usage instructions.
+Please refer to the [Readme](./dist/Readme.txt) included with each release for full usage instructions and changelog.

 Nuxe supports all FromSoftware games that use large BinderLight archives: